 This year BTC rose from its cyclical low of around $3,500 to $12,000 and then $14,000, where the "experts" expected it to be stopped by strong chart resistance.
 Instead, in just a few weeks, it powered higher to challenge the all-time high of $20,000 each.

 On a smaller scale, silver did something similar when it rose above $20, and instead of spending months backing and filling between $18 and $21, it shot up to just under $30/ounce.

 When silver finally decides to begin its next powerful impulse leg to the upside, expect it to keep confounding the technicians as it tears through chart "resistance" levels, just as BTC has been doing.

-As one metals' dealer recently stated publicly, "As the paper price of silver falls, even though it is somewhat if not totally counterintuitive to what we would expect, the physical demand is stronger and stronger, as the price falls more and more."
+As one metals dealer recently stated publicly, "As the paper price of silver falls, even though it is somewhat if not counterintuitive to what we would expect, the physical demand is stronger and stronger, as the price falls more and more."

 Furthermore, he said recently, "On the COMEX, we're seeing as much silver being pulled off the exchange by the subsection called "Others" – sovereign nations, businesses, and wealthy people – during every recent delivery month as is usually the case in a typical year."
 (Typically, the categories involved in this activity would be the Speculators (hedge funds) vs. the Commercial Banks.)

-If bitcoin can rise and stay above $20,000, every current owner will be holding at a profit, with few being willing to part with their holdings until much higher prices are reached.
+If Bitcoin can rise and stay above $20,000, every current owner will be held at a profit, with few being willing to part with their holdings until much higher prices are reached.